IBM/ibm-licensing-operator/README.md

 8\. **Uninstall OLM**

-**Note:** Do not uninstall OLM if it is used elsewhere, so if you want to use any other operators.
+**Note:** Do not uninstall OLM if it is used elsewhere, so if you want to use any other operators or when you have OCP cluster.

 Uninstall OLM with the following command: